 Mode LastWriteTime Length Name ---- ------------- ------ ---- -a---l 3/12/2015 1:33 PM 0 Calculator.lnk

-So, with powershell, we are able to create shortcut with in few second rather than going through all the Wizards like mentioned below.
-If you don’t want to use PowerShell you can follow the screen shots below to create a shortcut of applications in Windows 10.
-Remember that I couldn’t find any ways add modern/universal app in Windows 10 to add to Windows 10 startup.
+So, with PowerShell, we can create shortcuts within a few seconds rather than going through all the Wizards mentioned below.
+If you don’t want to use PowerShell, you can follow the screenshots below to create a shortcut for applications in Windows 10.
+Remember that I couldn’t find any ways to add a modern/universal app in Windows 10 to add to Windows 10 startup.

 Anoop is Microsoft MVP!
 He is a Solution Architect in enterprise client management with more than 20 years of experience (calculation done in 2021) in IT.
 He is a blogger, Speaker, and Local User Group HTMD Community leader.
 His main focus is on Device Management technologies like SCCM 2012, Current Branch, and Intune.
 E writes about ConfigMgr, Windows 11, Windows 10, Azure AD, Microsoft Intune, Windows 365, AVD, etc…